This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 That was not what the Lord had planned for us.
-Chris knew my resistance to teaching our kids at home, so he became silent on the matter and began to pray that the Lord would change my heart.
+My husband knew my resistance to teaching our kids at home, so he became silent on the matter and began to pray that the Lord would change my heart.
 We decided that I would resign my teaching position to be home with the kids, and we began to work on getting out of debt so that it was financially possible.

 He took me to the graveyard…

-The Christmas before I resigned, I decided I wanted a “Charlie Brown” tree to display all the kids’ handmade ornaments.
+The Christmas before I resigned, I decided I wanted a “Charlie Brown” Christmas tree to display all the kids’ handmade ornaments.
 I knew just where to look, too, because my family had cut down trees there many times when I was a kid.
 We loaded the kids and went to the cemetery where my mom and step-dad, granny and grandpa, aunts and uncles, and cousins had been laid to rest.
 I love that place.
 For me, it’s full of sadness, yes, but a peaceful sadness and so many fond memories.

 What my way looks like today…